-The Editorial Board of AJNMMI consists of members from the Founding Editorial Board, Senior Editorial Board and Associate Editorial Board.
+The Editorial Board of AJCEOG consists of members from the Founding Editorial Board, Senior Editorial Board and Associate Editorial Board.

-Senior Editorial Board: The senior editorial board will consist of approximately 100 well-established scientists, with a very high caliber publication record (>50 PubMed indexed publications) and an academic rank at or above Associate Professor level or equivalent.
-The majority of them will be invited by the Editor-in-Chief and/or Associate Editors-in-Chief or by members of the founding editorial board.
+Senior Editorial Board: The senior editorial board will consist of approximately 100 well-established physicians, scientists or physician-scientists, with a very high caliber publication record (>50 PubMed indexed publications) and an academic rank at or above associate professor level or equivalent.
+The majority of them will be invited by Editors-in-Chief and/or Associate Chief Editors or by members of the founding editorial board.
 Membership will remain in effect until terminated by either the member or the journal.

 Members in this category will be required to review manuscripts in their field of expertise, but no more than three manuscripts for each member each year; and are expected to submit and/or solicit at least one manuscript each year during their tenure.

 Associate Editorial Board: The number of associate editors is not limited at this time, but generally no more than 100.
-Members in this board must have an excellent publication record (>20 PubMed indexed publications) and an academic rank at or above Assistant Professor level or equivalent.
-They may be invited by members of the Senior Editorial Board, the Editor-in-Chief or Associate Editors-in-Chief.
+Members in this board must have an excellent publication record (>20 PubMed indexed publications) and an academic rank at or above assistant professor level or equivalent.
+They may be invited by members of the Senior Editorial Board, the Editors-in-Chief or Associate Editors-in-Chief.
 Self-recommendation is welcome and is in fact encouraged.
 Membership will remain in effect until terminated by either the member or the journal.

 Members in this category will be required to submit and/or recruit at least one manuscript each year, and are expected to review manuscripts if requested, but no more than five manuscripts for each member each year.
 They may be promoted to the senior editorial board upon fulfillment of their responsibilities as an associate editor for two consecutive years.

-All Editorial Board members are expected to promote AJNMMI where possible and appropriate such as putting an www.AJNMMI.us web link on his/her laboratory and/or professional webpage.
+All Editorial Board members are expected to promote AJCEOG where possible and appropriate such as putting a www.AJCEOG.us web link on his/her laboratory and/or professional webpage.